Instructions on joining the Members Only Forum

 -

 My Slingbox is a 'Slingbox Pro'.
 This model has a TV tuner in the box.
 I only need the cable wire - split, one wire to my slingbox the other wire to my daughters cable box.
 I change channels independently.. no need to interfere with the cable box selections.
 There is a virtual remote control on my monitor (minimize for full screen).
 All my viewing will be 'live', no DVR at this time ... and I am still in the USA.
 Moving to Pattaya Feb of next year.
 If all works OK in Pattaya, then will consider additions to the system.
-My laptop will have the proper TV outlets ( HDMI and maybe S-Video ). w
+My laptop will have the proper TV outlets ( HDMI and maybe S-Video ). wallyc

 -

 124Peter For Visa/Retirement purposes - to show money transfer into a Thai bank - I opened a Bangkok Bank account in Pattaya last Nov.
 2006.
 Bangkok Bank has a branch in New York City.
 My USA bank has a relationship of some sort with that bank - it is a listed choice in the 'transfer funds outside of BoA'.
-To avoid the excessive ( to me ) SWIFT code charges, I can now transfer funds to the NYC Bangkok Bank branch using their routing number and then list my Bangkok Bank (Pattaya) account number to have funds transfered to my account in Thailand and have it recorded so I can show Immigation
+To avoid the excessive ( to me ) SWIFT code charges, I can now transfer funds to the NYC Bangkok Bank branch using their routing number and then list my Bangkok Bank (Pattaya) account number to have funds transfered to my account in Thailand and have it recorded so I can show Immigation my bank book at the time I apply for 'extension of stay' of my Retirement Visa.
+I will be using a combo of pension and bank deposits to satisfy immigration requirements.
+There is no SWIFT code charge to transfer to the NYC branch of the BKK bank, only a $3 charge for a 'outside' of BofA transfer as with any other USA bank BofA would transfer to ... and then a 500 baht charge that BKK bank charges to handle the transaction.
+Otherwise, why go thru all this stuff, why not - as the fellow above says - get a bank card that does not charge a fee to use at any ATM.
+There is no charge to me to use my Bangkok Bank ATM card in Thailand.
+I assume you can do the same thing in your country.
+Ask your bank about this type of transfer.
+SWIFT code or wire transfers are the other ways of getting money into your Thai bank account.
+Oh yeah, my total costs will be about half the SWIFT code charges ... my bank - $3, Bangkok Bank - 500 baht .... to transfer funds from USA to Thailand at the On-Shore rate.
+Hope this helps .. wallyc

 -